 - Battery life is only 2 hours

-- You will need a separate adaptor for smartphone and tablets
+- You will need a separate adaptor for smartphones and tablets

 I said that it was a great choice for movie buffs, but why?
 It’s because DLP projectors offer very good color and smooth images.
 Most DLP movie projectors will be larger units that are in no way portable, but this model bucks that trend – and it’s around the same size as a slice of bread.
 Quite amazing really.